syncfusion-content/xamarin-docs/Xamarin/ComboBox/Dealing-with-Suggestion-Box.md

 ## Opening suggestion box on focus

 Suggestion box can be shown whenever the control receives focus using the [`ShowSuggestionsOnFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_ShowSuggestionsOnFocusProperty) property.
-Suggestion list is the complete list of data source.
+Suggestion list is the complete list of data sources.

 {% tabs %}